Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/Sumeria.md

   - Sumerian
   - Sumer
 ---
 Sumer is the oldest civilization in [[Mesopotamia]] in modern day Iraq.
 The name Sumer comes from what the [[Akkadian Empire|Akkadian]] people called them.
 Sumerians themselves called their land "kengir" which translated means "Country of the noble lords".
-Sumerians also referred to themselves as the "black-headed people".
+In the bible they are referred to as Shinar.
+Sumerians referred to themselves as the "black-headed people".

 Before the [[Akkadian Empire|Akkadian Empire]] Sumeria consisted of several city-states with a common language and culture.
 Wars between city-states was very common and cities were sacked back and forth.